Equitis90/support-issue-tracker-demo/README.md

 ## Support issue tracker demo app ##

 * Customers do not need to login to create a issue ticket.
 To create a ticket they need to specify their name, email, department and discribe issue.
-* Each new ticket is assigned a unique reference in the format similar to ABC-123456. - When a new ticket is added, the customer receives an email confirming their request has been received along with their unique reference.
+* Each new ticket is assigned a unique reference in the format similar to ABC-4F-ABC-8D-ABC (where: ABC is random 3-char string, 4F, 8D are random hex numbers). - When a new ticket is added, the customer receives an email confirming their request has been received along with their unique reference.

 Staff interface
 * Each member of staff have a username and password to login to the system.
 Staff can view a list of all tickets from their department.
 Staff able to reply to the ticket by simply entering their response into a text field and setting new status for the ticket.
 All changes to the status tracked with each staff reply.
 All changes e-mailed to the client.
 * Staff can view a list of all unassigned, open tickets and take ownership.
 * Each ticket can be assigned a status - ʻWaiting for Staff Responseʼ, ʻWaiting for Customerʼ, ʻOn Holdʼ, ʻCancelledʼ or ʻCompletedʼ - further status may wish to be added in the future.
 * When a ticket is first created or updated by the customer, it assigned the ʻWaiting for Staff Responseʼ status.
 * Staff able to quickly open up a new ticket by entering itʼs reference number into a search field.